Boa Vista Roraima, Brazil Travel Guide

 As mentioned in section 2.3, a 10% service charge is commonly part of restaurant bills.
 If not, tipping 10% is customary.

 Respect privacy.
 Always seek permission before photographing people.
-Look for signs or inquire if unsure.
+Be on the lookout for signs or inquire if unsure.

 Interacting with local people with respect for their customs fosters pleasant encounters.